microsoft/microsoft-performance-toolkit-sdk/documentation/Migration/Update-0.109.md

 The method `SetApplicationEnvironmentCore` is now virtual, so you no longer have to override it if you do not want to.
-An `ApplicationEnvironment` property is now available on the base class that you may reference in your `CustomDataSources.`
+An `ApplicationEnvironment` property is now available on the base class that you may reference in your `CustomDataSource.`